Model-independent measurement of the absolute magnitude of Type Ia Supernovae with gravitational-wave sources

-In the high-$z$ range, the Hubble law is untenable and cannot be applied anymore.
-Therefore, for different redshift ranges, we use a cubic interpolation of GW sources to obtain the value of $S_i$ at the SNIa redshift and the corresponding error bar.
-We apply the $\chi^2$ calculation defined in (\ref{eq1}) to obtain the constraints on $a$, $b$ and $c$.
+While in the second case, the inclination angles of observed GW events with EM counterparts are expected to be randomly distributed, and the event rate in this case is expected to be much higher.
+In this paper, for a conservative estimation, we assume 5000 observed BNSs satisfying the criteria of ${\rm SNR}>8$, and $\sigma_d/d<50\%$, which are randomly chosen from the full simulations.
+For these high-$z$ samples, the source localizations $(\theta_s,\phi_s)$ of GW events are expected to be fixed by their EM counterparts, which can be excluded from the Fisher matrix analysis.
+Utilizing these samples, we repeat the same calculation as stated above, but adopting now a 7-parameter Fisher matrix, and find that the statistical uncertainties $\Delta d/d$ is quite large.
+For instance, in the second case, if $z>0.5$, more than $60\%$ samples have $\Delta d/d>50\%$.
+In the first case, the situation is even worse: nearly all the samples have $\Delta d/d>1$.
+These results are consistent with that in our previous work \cite{zhao2017} (see.
+Fig. 14), which are caused by the strong degeneracy between the luminosity distance $d$ and the inclination angle $\iota$ in GW analysis.
+So, if the inclination angle of GW event is unknown, the application of BNSs as standard sirens in high-$z$ range is limited.